 When Achilles had an unfortunate meeting with a poorly-covered well, Durrell adopts a pigeon who promptly refused to sleep outside and often perched on the faces of his family members, “cooing loudly and lovingly.”

 The frenzy of young love.
 I remember the moment I became a cat owner.
-I was six, we picked out siblings from a litter of Siamese cats.
+I was six, we picked siblings from a litter of Siamese cats.
 We carried them home in pillow cases and I sat for what felt like hours in front of a heater with the male one curled in my short legs gathering the courage to poke his foot pads.
-I wanted him to like me, I wanted to be his favorite.
+I wanted to be his favorite.

 My favorite great aunt is in her late 80s and still ventures out in Michigan winters because her Siamese must go out.
 “He keeps me young,” she often says.
 I imagine her bounding across the yard after him, I know she does.
 And gets him unstuck when he attempts to clear the chain-link fence and fails.
 The precious things we keep nearby are often alive.